 While an MBA is certainly an investment of time, money and effort, it can pay off for you and your employer.
 Here are eleven potential benefits to mention when discussing an MBA with your employer.

-1. Your study won't impact your work
+1. Study doesn't have to impact your work

-2. Deliver increased value to the business
+2. You can deliver increased value to your company

 Talk to your employer about your vision for the organisation and how you see yourself bringing value on a long-term basis.
-Demonstrate your loyalty by sharing specific ideas about how you intend use your MBA knowledge to improve outcomes.
+Demonstrate your loyalty by sharing specific ideas about how you intend to use your MBA knowledge to improve outcomes.
 By supporting you in your studies, your employer will develop an ‘asset' for the organisation: a future leader with unique strategic, analytical and financial skills to help take the organisation forward.

 Assessment tasks provide you fantastic ‘real-world' case studies to engage with and invaluable insights for your employer.